-Longines is a Swiss watch company that’s been based in Saint-Imier, Switzerland since 1832.
+Longines is a Swiss watch company based in Saint-Imier, Switzerland since 1832.
 Known for producing Luxury watches, the company is a member of the Swatch Group Ltd.

-A bit of trivia: The brand’s logo, which is a winged hourglass, has been a registered trademark since 1889, and remains active and unchanged to this day.
+A bit of trivia: The brand’s logo, a winged hourglass, has been a registered trademark since 1889 and remains active and unchanged to this day.

 One interesting thing about the company is that it has recorded all of the serial numbers of all its watches since 1867.
 If an owner wants information on any Longines timepiece, they will only need to check the serial number, and the company will be able to provide you services such as a Certificate of Authenticity and a document that’s an “Extract from the Archives.”
 For more information on how to go about this process, visit this page.

 All Longines watches are made in Switzerland.
-Known for producing accurate timepieces, Longines continues to sponsor sports events, collaborating with a number of sports industries, as well as playing as the official timekeeper for competitions like the French Open, Formula One World Championship, Commonwealth Games, and Archery World Cup.
-These sports collaborations started way back since the company developed its chronograph movement in 1878.
+Known for producing accurate timepieces, Longines continues to sponsor sports events, collaborating with many sports industries and playing as the official timekeeper for competitions like the French Open, Formula One World Championship, Commonwealth Games and Archery World Cup.
+These sports collaborations started when the company developed its chronograph movement in 1878.

-Longines produces luxury watches.
-It is not as expensive as a Rolex (some would say that it’s one of the “affordable” luxury watch brands), but the elegant design, rich history, and accuracy are respected by watch enthusiasts, athletes, and the fashion industry.
+Longines excels at elegant design, rich history, and accuracy are respected by watch enthusiasts, athletes, and the fashion industry.

 The Longines Museum